-Narayan Bulusu is a Principal Researcher in the Funds Management and Banking Department at the Bank of Canada, working on topics related to large-value and retail payment systems.
+Narayan Bulusu is a Research Advisor in the Banking and Payments Department (BAP) at the Bank of Canada, working on topics related to large-value and retail payment systems.
 His current research interests lie in the domain of payment system design and its implications for the financial system.
-He previously worked on interbank markets, and on models pertaining to the management of Canada’s foreign exchange reserves.
-His research interests include equities pricing models, and the term structure of interest rates.
+He previously worked on interbank markets, and on models pertaining to the management of Canada’s sovereign debt and foreign reserves.
 He obtained a PhD in financial economics from IESE Business School.